 - In a medium bowl, combine the flour, baking powder, salt, and baking soda.
 Set aside.2¼ cups all-purpose flour, 2½ teaspoons baking powder, 1 teaspoon kosher salt, ½ teaspoon baking soda

-- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar together on medium-high speed for 1 minute.
-Add in the eggs and continue to beat for another minute.
-Add in the sour cream and beat until a smooth mixture has formed.½ cup unsalted butter, 1¼ cups granulated sugar, 3 large eggs, 1 cup sour cream
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar together on medium-high speed for 1 minute.½ cup unsalted butter, 1¼ cups granulated sugar

-- Add the flour mixture into the wet mixture and stir just until the flour is incorporated.
-Fold in the blueberries.2 cups blueberries
+- Add the flour mixture to the wet mixture and stir just until the flour is incorporated.

 - Once partially cooled, invert the cake onto a plate or cake stand and let cool completely.